gmccreight/Memorize_Python/site/why.md

 ### Actually Learning Python

 Learning a new language, while not easy, is a process I'm familiar with.
-I've have programmed in many languages, including a small amount of Python, in the past.
+I have programmed in many languages, including a small amount of Python, in the past.

 However, when I reflected on my skills a bit more, even for languages that I'm